OFTEIN-NET/OFTEIN-Router-and-Monitoring-Pod/README.md

 kubectl exec --stdin --tty -n rpki quagga-bgp-um-sandbox-3 -- /bin/bash
 ```

-After applying the router pod yaml file, copy daemons and debian.conf from [/companion-files](https://github.com/skywood123/OFTEIN-Router-and-Monitoring-Pod/tree/temporary/router-pod/companion-files) into /etc/quagga/.Because of using persistent volume to store the configuration file, the original files in the directory is wipe out during mounting the persistent volume, so we need to manually move the 2 files into the directory.
+After applying the router pod yaml file, copy daemons and debian.conf from [/companion-files](https://github.com/skywood123/OFTEIN-Router-and-Monitoring-Pod/tree/temporary/router-pod/companion-files) into /etc/quagga/.Because of using persistent volume to store the configuration file, the original files in the directory is wipe out during mounting the persistent volume, so we need to manually move the 2 files into the directory during initial configuration.

 ```
 chown quagga.quaggavty /etc/quagga/*.conf